fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 as a simple clojure specification.
 There's absolutely no complicated logic involved here, no complex algorithm to parse or transform the level.
-Just a spec and a simple function for extracting some rules out the level.
+Just a spec and a simple function for extracting some rules out of the level.

-I hope this will be a stepping for me and for others towards simpler software and game design.
+I hope this will be a stepping stone for me and for others towards simpler software and game design.